-Purpose: A rather quick and inexpensive method for maintaining a steady system temperature, especially during those long hot summer months.
+You can make your own aquarium chiller with these plans from Don Carner.
+This is a quick and inexpensive method for maintaining a steady system temperature, especially during those long hot summer months.

-- Dorm-sized refrigerator (1 to 1-1/2 cubic feet).
+- Dorm-sized refrigerator (1 to 1-1/2 cubic feet)

-- PVC fittings (90-degree90 degree elbows or straight connects, threaded or slip).
+- PVC fittings (90-degree elbows or straight connects, threaded or slip)

-- 1/2 inch thin-wall PVC pipe... (about 1 foot for the... "thru-the-box" connections).
+- 1/2 inch thin-wall PVC pipe... (about 1 foot for the "thru-the-box" connections)

-- Hand drill and 1/2 inch drill bit (or 5/16 inch if you prefer).
+- Hand drill and 1/2 inch drill bit (or 5/16 inch, if you prefer)

-- Screwdrivers to fit the various hardware of the particular fridge you own.
+- Screwdrivers to fit the various hardware of the particular fridge you own

-- Rio 2500 or similar pump/powerhead to push the water through the chiller.
+- Rio 2500 or similar pump/powerhead to push the water through the chiller

 Materials Cost Considerations

-- The Rio 2500 runs anywhere from $39.95 (mail order) to $69.95 at your LFS (Local Fish Store).
+- The Rio 2500 runs anywhere from $39.95 (mail order) to $69.95 at your local fish store.

-- Hopefully you already have a drill and the bit(s).
+- Hopefully, you already have a drill and the bit(s).

 02 of 03

-Diagram & Instructions
+Chiller Diagram and Instructions

-- "A"=Water in from sump.
+- A. Water in from sump.

-- "B"=Chilled water returned to sump
+- B. Chilled water returned to sump

-- "C"=Freezer compartment with temp probe attached to the inside wall of the cooling box.
+- C. Freezer compartment with temp probe attached to the inside wall of the cooling box.

-- "D"=3/8 inch coiled plastic tubing.
+- D. 3/8-inch coiled plastic tubing.

-- "E"=The refrigerator housing and inner plastic box.
+- E. The refrigerator housing and inner plastic box.

 If possible, remove the metal box that isolates the ice cube tray/freezer section, but leave the temp probe alone.
-This will give a better overall temperature control within the... cooling box.
+This will give a better overall temperature control within the cooling box.

 - Drill your access holes in the top or sides, it really doesn't matter.

-- Insert through the holes drilled and seal VERY WELL with the silicone.
+- Insert through the holes drilled and seal very well with the silicone.

-- Outside, I glued slip fittings reduced to accommodate the tubing running from the Rio 2500 sump pump to the chiller and back to the sump.
+- Glue or thread your fittings onto these two access pipes.
+You can use nylon threaded nipples to connect the 3/8 inch tubing coils inside the cooling box.
+Outside, you can glue slip fittings reduced to accommodate the tubing running from the Rio 2500 sump pump to the chiller and back to the sump.

 03 of 03

-DIY Do It Yourself Aquarium Chiller - Instructions
+Using the Do It Yourself Aquarium Chiller

-Operation is straightforward.
+The operation is straightforward.
 Remember to keep the flow fast enough to prevent freezing of the coils inside the box.
-If equipped with a thermostat, your fridge/chiller will be easier to control.
+If... equipped with a thermostat, your fridge/chiller will be easier to control.
 Some models only allow you to set the main box temperature, not the freezer compartment.
-That's another reason why I removed the aluminum ice cube divider and tray.
+That's another reason for removing the aluminum ice cube divider and tray.
 The probe that is attached to the wall of the freezer area will now monitor the entire cavity.